juney3/juney3.github.io/README.md

 <p>After settling on a layout, I started building the page's structure in semantic HTML.
 I started with the large main sections (header, main, footer) and then filled those in with child divs that more-or-less conformed to the constraints that are required by Materialize and Flexbox.
 After I had the main HTML sections in place, I added some basic content placeholders, and links for importing the  various libraries, frameworks, and fonts.</p>

 <p>On Friday, I added and styled content for the header and the main section.
 I also started on the JS file.
 My entire Friday was spent working on the nav links, hero image, carousel, and lightbox.
 Most of Saturday was spent working on/troubleshooting/implementing a solution for getting the testimonials to fade in and out on a timer.
-I also started working on the footer content, and started writing this readme.</p>
+I also started working on the footer content, and started writing this readme.
+I spent Sunday trying different methods of getting the carousel to stop autoplay on lightboxing, and working on making the site more fully responsive.</p>

 <h4>3.
 Unsolved problems</h4>
 <p>The page has some odd side effects that occur, but I think it's because I'm a newbie when it comes to Materialize, JS, and jQuery.
 I'll list the main things I noticed here:</p>